Natural Language Decomposition and Interpretation of Complex Utterances: Data

 \section{Data}

 Many existing relevant decomposition datasets focus on open-ended QA \cite{DBLP:journals/tacl/WolfsonGGGGDB20,DBLP:conf/naacl/KhotKRCS21, DBLP:journals/corr/abs-2210-02406} or robotics domains with a relatively small number of fixed allowed actions \cite{puig2018virtualhome,shridhar2020alfred}.
 By contrast, we are interested in the task of parsing a user utterance to a program that represents the actions to be taken by the interface, grounded on a large number of fixed APIs.
 Moreover, we want to study how complex user utterances can be supported by the NL interface, without collecting a large amount of additional labeled data, by using decomposition in NL space.
-To study such multi-step complex intent decomposition, we introduce a new dataset we call \ourdata{} (Decomposition of Complex Utterances).
+To study such multi-step complex intent decomposition, we introduce a new dataset we call \ourdata{} (\textbf{De}composition of \textbf{C}omplex \textbf{U}tterances).

 The utterances in \ourdata{} focus on calendar events and emails.
 The dataset contains both elementary utterances and complex utterances.
 Elementary utterances (\S\ref{ssec:elementary}) are paired with declarative Scala3 programs based on a domain library (\S\ref{ssec:domain_library}) that admits a fixed set of APIs and specified types.
 Complex utterances (\S\ref{ssec:complex}) are annotated with a corresponding sequence of elementary utterances, each paired with a program.
 Only a few of these complex utterances are included in the training set; they are mainly used to form a test set.